The International Centre for the Prevention of Crime (ICPC) Privacy Policy

 The International Centre for the Prevention of Crime keeps its privacy policy under regular review and places any updates on this web page.
 This privacy policy was last updated on 9 January 2019.

-If you have any questions about The International Centre for the Prevention of Crime’s privacy policy, the data we hold on you, or you would like to exercise one of your data protection rights, please do not hesitate to contact us.
+If you have any questions about the International Centre for the Prevention of Crime’s privacy policy, the data we keep about you or if you wish to exercise any of your data protection rights, please do not hesitate to contact the organisation’s Privacy Officer, Kassa Bourne, Director of Administration and Finance.

 Email us at: info@cipc-icpc.org